magcode/lametric-tools/README.md

 Afterwards send a MQTT message to

-`home/lametric/playsound` with the filename (without .mp3) as message.
+`home/lametric/playsound` with the filename (without `.mp3`) as message.

 ## Retrieve light sensor data

-Subscribe to topic `home/lametric/brightness` and you will receive the current light sensor messurement.
+Subscribe to topic `home/lametric/brightness` and you will receive the current light sensor measurement.

 # Starting